Healthy Homes Assessment Wallaceville

 Wallaceville Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Wallaceville and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory to all Wallaceville and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords must keep records that demonstrate the conformance to each Healthy Homes Standards that apply or will be applied during the tenure of your rental home.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.
+• Property managers and private landlords have to ensure their rental properties comply according to Healthy Homes Standards within 90 days of any new, renewed or varied lease.

 Beginning 1 July 2023

-• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes